-First, we select the Text tool from the toolbar on the left side of the Designer.
+First, we select the Text tool from the toolbar at the top of the Designer.
 Once the tool is selected, we click on the layout in the location that will be the lower left corner of the text.
 While continuing to hold down the mouse button, drag the mouse pointer up and to the "right" (remember our tag image is rotated 90 degrees) to size the text.

-When we release the mouse button, the properties editor will show the configuration of the Text field.
+When we release the mouse button, the Text Field Editor window will open.
 This editor allows us to specify the text to print along with other properties that affect its appearance.
-Enter "XYZ STEEL CO." into the Text field and click the Enter key.
+Enter "XYZ STEEL CO." into the Text field.
 We will keep the default font of "Arial" and size of 24 (which was determined automatically for us based on the size of the stretch box we drew.)
 The Rotation of 90 degrees was determined for us also, based on the direction that we drew the stretch box (from lower right of the screen to upper left of the screen.)